 All is quiet on the High Dials front – band members pursue different projects but still meet up for beverages and comeback plans.
 A new album is promised.
 Stay zen and watch this space for an announcement, we hope soon.

-Meanwhile, Trevor has quietly released a first solo record on his own label Hook and Prayer – available on all digital platforms.
+Meanwhile, Trevor has quietly released a first solo record – available on all digital platforms.
 Titled “Sphaera – Music From the Film Let There Be Light”, it features bits of the score to the aforementioned documentary but is also a concept record in its own right.

-Explains Trevor: “Once the film was done, I kept working on the music until it took on a narrative shape – it became a kind of romantic space opera about the heavenly bodies – stars, planets and such, and the feelings of love and terror we feel beneath them.”
+Explains Trevor: “It became a kind of romantic space opera about the heavenly bodies – stars, planets and such, and the feelings of love and terror we feel beneath them.”

-The album features beautiful balladry interspersed with mellotron-heavy orchestral suites, many of which feature in the Eye Steel Film documentary “Let There Be Light”.
+The album features moody balladry interspersed with mellotron-heavy orchestral suites, many of which feature in the Eye Steel Film documentary “Let There Be Light”.

 Drawing on an unusual combination of influences – romantic torch songs, John Barry, Hammer horror, old sci-fi and erotic scores in combination with the first-wave electronica of bands like Tangerine Dream and Pink Floyd – “Sphaera” is an immersive psychedelic meditation.